 - Is running water and electricity available?

-- Will anyone be in the premises during cleaning?
+- Will anyone be at the premises during cleaning?

-- Will pets be in the premises during cleaning?
+- Will pets be on the premises during cleaning?

-The responsible party emails my email address and I reply.
-In this way we both have a clear understanding of when and where I will arrive.
-I also have in writing what needs cleaning and the responsible party has my name and address.
+The responsible party emails my email address, and I reply.
+In this way, we both have a clear understanding of when and where I will arrive.
+I also have to write what needs cleaning, and the responsible party has my name and address.

-Most often I arrive early.
-I prefer to reach my destination a couple hours before my cleaning appointment to ensure that I know where I must clean.
+Most often, I arrive early for blood cleanup work.
+I prefer to reach my destination a couple of hours before my cleaning appointment to ensure that I know where I must clean.
 I then spend time reading, eating, and visiting Home Depot for cleaning supplies.

-When I meet the responsible person I give them my business card.
+When I meet a responsible person, I give them my business card.
 I enter the cleaning area to see what tools and cleaning supplies I need.
-Blood removal often calls for many different approaches.
+Blood removal often calls for many different approaches to blood cleanup.

-Once I begin cleaning I prefer not to have others walk through the area.
+Once I begin my San Diego County blood cleanup, I prefer not to have others walk through the area.
 I prefer good lighting.
 I bag soiled material and take it with me.
-I leave nothing behind that has been soiled and clean what can be cleaned.
-I do make decisions and destroy personal property when I deem it necessary; however, I always check with the responsible party when items of sentimental value are involved, pictures and toys for example.
+I leave nothing behind that has been stained.
+I do make decisions and destroy personal property when I deem it necessary; however, I always check with the responsible party when items of sentimental value are involved, pictures and toys, for example.

-I do not allow others to work with me, to help.
+I do not allow others to work with me to help during a San Diego County blood cleanup.
 Many times family members and family members have offered to help, but I prefer to work alone.
 When I absolutely cannot move furnishings from a room or building, I dismantle them.
-Others should not be exposed to human blood needlessly.
+Others should not be exposed to human blood needlessly during blood cleanup.

-I use over-the-counter cleaning products, except in very special circumstances.
-Most often I use cleaning materials from Home Depot or some other hardware store.
-The advantages in using over-the-counter cleaning products is clear to me.
-My customers can easily find these products and read the product contents.
+I use over-the-counter cleaning products, except in exceptional circumstances.
+Most often, I use cleaning materials from Home Depot or some other hardware store.
+The advantages of using over-the-counter cleaning products are clear to me.
+My customers can easily find these products and read product content.
 They know beforehand that these products kill, reportedly, 99.9% of biohazard terms.
-There is a short list:
+There is a shortlist: